Explore health content from A to Z.

 Remember to take your daily controller medications.
 When you’re upset or under stress, it’s easy to forget.

-For some people, exercise can trigger asthma symptoms.
-This is called exercise-induced asthma.
-Don’t let exercise-induced asthma keep you from being active.
-Exercise can strengthen the heart and blood vessels and may reduce sensitivity to asthma triggers.
-If your asthma is in control, you should be able to exercise without triggering symptoms.
-These tips (and your doctor’s advice) can help:
+For some people, exercise can trigger symptoms Don’t let this keep you from being active.
+As you know, exercise is good for your overall health.
+It also strengthens the heart and blood vessels and may reduce sensitivity to triggers.
+These tips and your health care provider's advice can help:

 If you have not been exercising regularly, start slow and work up gradually.